AgentTango/Planets/README.md

 # planets

-A new Flutter application, implementing the planets tuts
+A new Flutter application, implementing the planets tutorial.

 ## Getting Started